Payment and Provider Enrollment

 Q: How is a “month” determined for authorizations that are issued for monthly (2x/ month) services?

-A: 30 days from the start date of the authorizations is a rolling month.
-A month is not determined by a traditional calendar month (1st to the 30th).
-If the authorization starts on the 8th of January, the provider will have until the 8th of February to perform the authorized number of sessions.
+A: 30 days from the start date of the authorization is a rolling month.
+A month is not determined by a traditional calendar month (1st to the 30th). if the authorization starts on the 8th of January, the provider will have until the 8th of February to perform the authorized number of sessions.

 It is wise to calculate the number of sessions permitted to avoid providing services beyond the authorized number of sessions.
 The provider runs a risk of not getting paid when extra (unauthorized) services are performed.

-Q: What is the filling limit for claims to the CBO?
+Q: What is the filling limit for claims to the EI-CBO?

-A: If the claim is not required to be billed to an insurance carrier, the claim must be received by the CBO office within 90 days from the date of service.
-If the claim requires insurance billing and an insurance Explanation of Benefits is required for billing, the claim and EOB must be received by the CBO within 90 days from the insurance processing date indicated on the insurance EOB.
-For Example, If the date of service or insurance EOB date is 5/15/16, day one of the 90 day clock starts the following day 5/16/16.
-Timely filing is never determined by when a claim was submitted but when it was received at the CBO.
-It is suggested that billing to the CBO at least occur monthly in effort to not have claims denied due to timely filing.
+A: If the claim is not required to be billed to an insurance carrier, the claim must be received by the EI-CBO within 90 days from the date of service.
+If the claim requires insurance billing and an insurance Explanation of Benefits (EOB) is required for billing, the claim and EOB must be received by the EI-CBO within 90 days from the insurance processing date indicated on the insurance EOB.
+For example, if the date of service or insurance EOB date is 5/15/16, day one of the 90 day clock starts the following day 5/16/16.
+Timely filing is never determined by when a claim was submitted but when it was received at the EI-CBO.
+It is suggested that billing to the EI-CBO at least occur monthly in effort to not have claims denied due to timely filing.

-Q: I submitted claims electronically but have had issues lately with claim denying for over timely filling.
-I submitted by claims on the 89th or 90th day.
+Q: I submitted claims electronically but have had issues lately with claims denying for over timely filling.
+I submitted my claims on the 89th or 90th day.

-A: The timely filing rule states that “claims must be received by the CBO Office on or before the 90th day….”.
-All claims submitted to the CBO must follow an electronic path before being “received” by the CBO system.
-Please allow a minimum of 24 to 48 hours from the time of your submission of your claim for it to be considered received by the CBO.
+A: The timely filing rule states that “claims must be received by the EI-CBO on or before the 90th day….”.
+All claims submitted to the EI-CBO must follow an electronic path before being “received” by the EI-CBO system.
+Please allow a minimum of 24 to 48 hours from the time of your submission of your claim for it to be considered received by the EI-CBO.